-Today, Taylor and Patrick are discussing Secret History of the Foot Clan 3, originally released February 27th, 2013.
+Today, Taylor and Scott are discussing Zero 3, originally released November 20th, 2013.

 Taylor: Tell you what, reading a Cormac McCarthy novel is a chore.
 This is by no means a criticism, merely an observation.
 I think anyone who has read any book by McCarthy would agree with me – the guy writes some pretty bleak stuff.
 Despite that, his writing is some of the most important to grace the written page in the past fifty years.
 He’s a master at his craft and his style and voice are so unique that one could argue they have become iconic.
 Still, reading the likes of Blood Meridian or The Road is far from a pleasant way to pass the time.
 These books are beautiful in their own way, but they are equally violent and incredibly depressing.
 Given this, it seems fitting that the afterward of Zero 3 quotes a passage from Blood Meridian.
 Like McCarthy’s work, Zero is bloody and disturbing, but also like McCarthy’s work it is thought provoking and occasionally beautiful.

 Today, Taylor and Drew are discussing the Teenage Mutant Ninja Turtles 27, originally released October 30th, 2013.